ropensci/EML/cran-comments.md

-This release provides the requested changes to avoid errors in testing on systems for which pandoc is not or cannot be installed.
-A few minor issues with documentation and error handling on edge case inputs have also been fixed, as noted in NEWS.
+This release provides the requested change in documentation of the ... argument.

 ## R CMD check results